matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

    the previous image, the current output image is written to disk, and a fresh image created.
 This avoids images taken at (approximately) the same time from taking up lots of frames in the animation.

+The result is then composed into a GIF using ImageMagick.

 ## Credits